wp-plugins/knews-contact-form-7-glue/readme.txt

 == Changelog ==

+= 1.0.0 =
+- First stable version released
+- Previous versions fails the mail list subscription when Knews are on monolingual configuration (solved)

 = 0.9.1 =
 - Solved a major bug: the first version plugin fails for one mailing list subscription only (sorry guys)...